Head Start Teacher Aide (PT)

 - Exhibit a friendly and courteous manner when dealing with our employees, fellow associates, parents and community members.

-- Establish and maintain effective and healthy working relationships with others, including staff, family members and others who may be under distress or duress.
+- Establish and maintain effective and healthy working relationships with others.

 - Communicate and relate effectively with program staff, families and children.

 - Positively deal with crisis situations.
 Deal with hostile, aggressive persons or situations.

 - Will be aware and sensitive to the needs that may arise when handling stressful and demanding circumstances.
 Immediate debriefing will be made available.

 - Will assist in maintaining a safe working environment in the ECDP.

 - Does not knowingly, carelessly, or recklessly divulge any information or documentation which has to come to their attention as an employee of the Tribe and which it is the duty of the employee to keep confidential; or does not knowingly, carelessly, or recklessly divulge any information of a personal nature in relation to fellow employees or clients.